ionic-team/ionic-docs/docs/api/datetime.md

 `Date` object.
 Using the ISO datetime format makes it easy to serialize and parse within JSON objects and databases.

-Any of the ISO formats below can be used, and after a user selects a new value, Ionic Framework will continue to use the same ISO format which datetime value was originally given as.
+Below are some examples of ISO 8601 formats that can be used with `ion-datetime`:

 | Description          | Format                 | Datetime Value Example        |
 | -------------------- | ---------------------- | ----------------------------  |